SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/08-expose-integration-flow-api-management/README.md

 Once we've updated the specification file, we can use this to create an API in API Management.
 Once the API is created we will add it to the Developer Portal.
 First, let's go ahead and create the API.

-👉 Navigate to the `Develop` section of API Management and click the `Import API` button.
+👉 Navigate to the `Develop > APIs` component of SAP Integration Suite and click the `Import API` button.
 Select the recently modified OpenAPI spec and create a version for the API, e.g. v1.
 Check that everything is fine after importing the file and click the `Save` button.
 Once saved, you can `Deploy` the API.

 <p align = "center">
     <img alt="Import OpenAPI specification to create API" src="assets/import-spec-create-api.gif" width="100%"/><br/>